 3.6.
 Profile of an organized faith congregation

-child is admitted to an organized faith community, though consciously or unconsciously parents educate their children according to their own convictions.
-If parents leave their children free in their choice of faith, this rests on the conviction that
+to an organized faith community, though consciously or unconsciously parents educate their children according to their own convictions.
+If parents leave their children free in their choice of faith, this rests on the conviction that this ought to

 Like any other association, a local, national, or international church has a dual character.
 Its generic character is primarily politically characterized by authority and discipline and secondarily by the relation frame of